Fi3/stratum/README.md

 * set_difficulty(difficulty): not fail if peer is well implemented
 * set_extranonce(extranonce1, extranonce2Size): not fail if peer is well implemented

-If an error occour in handling a _notification_ or a _response_ there is no way to notify the counterpart about the error.
+If an error occur in handling a _notification_ or a _response_ there is no way to notify the counterpart about the error.

 ### Protocol errors V2